PawanOsman/ChatGPT/README.md

-# This project’s a bit outdated and isn’t working right now.
+# This project is a bit outdated and isn’t working right now.
 We’ll update it, but we’re tied up with another project at the moment.
 In the meantime, you’re welcome to use [our hosted models for free](#accessing-our-hosted-api).

 ## ChatGPT `gpt-3.5-turbo` API for Free (as a Reverse Proxy)